TalDugma/Data-Extraction-Mindray-Monitor/README.md

 # Data-Extraction-Mindray-Monitor
-This repository contains code and resources for extracting data from Mindray monitors, using computer vision techniques.
+This repository contains code and resources for extracting data from Mindray monitors, using computer vision and signal processing techniques.